graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-01-active_learning.md

 An obvious method for low magnitude gradients would be to compute the loss for all of the elements in your batch and select only the proportion $p$ with the largest values to compute gradients for.
 For a fixed size dataset we would get a $1-(1+2p)/3$ reduction in FLOPs, e.g., throwing away $1/2$ of your samples results in a $1/3$ decrease in FLOPs.
 This kind of approach is good at eliminating "easy" examples, it is not so good at eliminating unhelpful noisy examples.

-More sophisticated approaches try to formalise a *learnability* criterion to select examples that are neither too easy nor too hard (noisy) to predict, e.g., (reproducible holdout loss selection)[https://arxiv.org/abs/2206.07137]
+More sophisticated approaches try to formalise a *learnability* criterion to select examples that are neither too easy nor too hard (noisy) to predict, e.g., [reproducible holdout loss selection](https://arxiv.org/abs/2206.07137):

 ![Learnability Criterion]({{page.image_dir | append: "EQN-Learnability.png" | relative_url}})